 - psychosis, which may cause you to see things that aren’t real or to feel like bugs are crawling on your skin

 These two medications can cause effects in people with certain medical conditions.
 People with certain health issues may need to avoid taking these drugs.
 The chart below lists medical conditions you should discuss with your doctor before taking Adderall or Ritalin.

 Both medications are pregnancy category C drugs.
 This means animal studies of the drugs have shown side effects on the fetus.
 But, there haven’t been enough studies done in humans for results to be conclusive.

 Adderall can pass into breast milk, which means the drug may pass to your child when you breastfeed them.
 Some studies show that Ritalin can also pass from mother to child through breast milk.
 These drugs may cause side effects in your child.
 Talk to your doctor if you take Adderall or Ritalin.
 For your child’s safety, you may need to decide whether to stop breastfeeding or stop taking your medication.

 Adderall and Ritalin both interact with certain other drugs.
 Make sure you tell your doctor about all of the prescription and over-the-counter medications, supplements, and herbs you take.
 This way, your doctor can watch for drug interactions.

 The chart below lists examples of drugs that may interact with Adderall or Ritalin.

-According to a review of studies spanning 40 years, stimulant medications are effective in treating 70 to 80 percent of children and adults with ADHD.
+According to a review of studies spanning 40 years, stimulant medications are effective in treating of children and adults with ADHD.
 The general recommendation is that if one of these drugs doesn’t work for you, you should try the other one.
 With that being said, there are some minor differences between the two drugs, such as how quickly and how long they work in your body.
 Work with your doctor to find the best drug for your ADHD.